 - 106.1 Live loads posted.
-Where the live loads for which each floor or portion thereof of a commercial or industrial building is or has been designed to exceed 50 psf (2.40 kN/m2), such design live loads shall be conspicuously posted by the owner in that part of each story in which they apply, using durable signs.
-It shall be unlawful to remove or deface such notices. - 106.2 Issuance of certificate of occupancy.
-A certificate of occupancy required by Section 111 of this code shall not be issued until the floor load signs, required by Section 106.1 of this code, have been installed. - 106.3 Restrictions on loading.
+Where the live loads for which each floor or portion thereof of a commercial or industrial building is or has been designed to exceed 50 psf (2.40 kN/m2), such design live loads shall be conspicuously posted by the owner or the owner's authorized agent in that part of each story in which they apply, using durable signs.
+It shall be unlawful to remove or deface such notices.
+For residential construction where roof trusses have been designed for 30 psf for light attic storage, a durable sign shall be posted in the attic area at final building inspection. - 106.2 Issuance of certificate of occupancy.
+A certificate of occupancy required by Section 111 of this code shall not be issued until the floor and attic load signs, required by Section 106.1 of this code, have been installed. - 106.3 Restrictions on loading.
 It shall be unlawful to place, or cause or permit to be placed, on any floor or roof of a building, structure or portion thereof, a load greater than is permitted by this code.